jinghuazhao/pQTLtools/README.md

 Nowadays, it is typical to use \epsfig{file=foo,a=b,x=y} rather than \includegraphics[a=b,x=y]{foo}.

-The original 2001.dvi (.ps) is sufficient to regenerate 2001.pdf with better quality text (OCR).
+The original 2001.dvi (.ps) is sufficient to regenerate 2001.pdf with better quality (OCR) text.
 Under Fedora 28 it is to reproduce with

 ```bash
 latex 2001